So much is happening! My updated site will be up on or before October 9, 2017!

-Her feature documentary KIKI, which premiered in the US documentary competition at the Sundance Film Festival in 2016, has since been shown in over 60 festivals on five continents.
-KIKI, which is co-written with community leader Twiggy Pucci Garcon and produced by Story and Hard Working Movies, was awarded the Teddy Award for Best Documentary Film at the Berlin International Film Festival, the Kathleen Bryan Edwards Award for Human Rights at Full Frame Documentary Festival, The German Queerscope Award and Outfest's Emerging Talent Award, among other awards.
-KIKI will have a theatrical release in the US in the spring of 2017 by Sundance Selects/IFC.
-For KIKI, Jordenö is a nominee for the 2017 Film Independent Spirit Truer Than Fiction Award.
-In 2016 she was named by Variety and EFP as one of "Ten Women Filmmakers to Watch."
+Jordenö is the director of the feature documentary KIKI, which premiered in the US documentary competition at the Sundance Film Festival in 2016, and has since been shown in over 80 festivals on five continents.
+Jordenö was awarded the Teddy Award for Best Documentary Film at the Berlin International Film Festival, the Kathleen Bryan Edwards Award for Human Rights at Full Frame Documentary Festival, The German Queerscope Award and Outfest's Emerging Talent Award.
+KIKI had its theatrical release in Sweden by Folkets Bio in 2016, in the US by Sundance Selects/IFC in the spring of 2017 and in the UK by Picturehouse in the summer of 2017.
+Jordenö was a nominee for the 2017 Film Independent Spirit Truer Than Fiction Award.

 Jordenö is the co-founder, together with Amber Horning, of FringeField, a platform for researchers, advocates and cultural producers inside and outside of academia who concern themselves with the promise of fieldwork and of inclusivity of a multitude of narratives of lived experience.

 Jordenö's work has been written about in the New York Times, LA Times, LA Times Magazine, Modern Painters Magazine, Hollywood Reporter, The Atlantic, The Guardian, I-D and many others.

 NEW SITE UNDER CONSTRUCTION

 For more information about the feature documentary KIKI, please visit kikimovie.com